JohnMartin0301/My-Python-Projects/README.md

 This program relies on the requests library to make HTTP requests to the Bored API.
 You can install this library using pip if it's not already installed:

-pip install requests
+- pip install requests

 Never be bored again!
 Use PyBoredomSolver to discover new activities and beat boredom.
-If you have any questions or suggestions, feel free to reach out.
 Have fun solving your boredom with Python! 😄